 Community Care is one SNP available in the area.
 It has a maximum out-of-pocket cost (MOOP) of $7,550 and is an HMO-type plan.
 Those qualified for both Medicare and Medicaid are eligible for this plan.

 iCare is another plan available in the area.
 It has a $0 monthly premium and is an HMO plan.
 This plan has a lower MOOP of $3,450.
-It is also open to dual-eligible persons.
+It’s also open to dual-eligible persons.

 WellCare is also a great SNP in the area.
 It also has a $0 monthly premium and a MOOP of $3,450.
 WellCare is a dual-eligible HMO plan.

-How to Sign Up for Supplemental Medicare in Racine
+How to sign up for Medicare plans in Racine

 In Racine, Wisconsin, signing up for supplemental Medicare plans is easy.
 Our agents are familiar with all major insurance carriers and work with you at no cost to you.